 SQL Server login

-*Most Windows logins, especially domain logins, belong to a specific person.
-That login is used by that person to log in to his or her computer and access Windows applications, including SQL Server.
-Therefore, when that person logs in to the computer, he or she will always connect to the geodatabase as the sde user.
-To avoid that, another Windows login can be created, essentially giving the person two logins.
-However, that means the person must switch logins on the computer when he or she wants to administer the geodatabase.
-Additionally, many sites avoid creating multiple logins for the same person, as it can have security implications and increases the complexity of login management.
+*Most operating system logins, especially domain logins, belong to a specific person.
+That login is used by that person to log in to his or her computer and access applications, including SQL Server.
+Therefore, that person will always connect to the geodatabase as the sde user.
+If the same person acts as both the geodatabase administrator and creates data in the geodatabase, you may need to create another operating system login and map that to a different, lower-privileged user in the database, essentially giving the person two logins.
+That means the person must switch logins on the computer depending on what task needs to be completed in the geodatabase.
+Many sites avoid creating multiple logins for the same person, as it can have security implications and increases the complexity of login management.
+For these reasons, an operating system-authenticated sde user is not a good option if the same person fills multiple roles in the geodatabase.